Women's lacrosse: History

 The first modern women's lacrosse game was played in 1890 at the St Leonards School in Scotland, where women's lacrosse had been introduced by Louisa Lumsden.
 Lumsden brought the game to Scotland after watching a men's lacrosse game between the Canghuwaya (probably Caughnawaga) Indians and the Montreal Lacrosse Club.
 A British school teacher, Cara Gascoigne, at Sweet Briar College, started club lacrosse at that college in 1914.
 One of Lumsden's students, Rosabelle Sinclair, established the first women's lacrosse team in the United States at the Bryn Mawr School in Baltimore, Maryland in 1926.
 The first women's intercollegiate game was held between Sweet Briar College and The College of William and Mary in 1941.

 Until the mid-1930s, women's and men's field lacrosse were played under virtually the same rules, with no protective equipment.
 In the United States, the formation of the U.S. Women's Lacrosse Association led to a change in these rules.

 Rules

-Women's lacrosse is played with a team of 10 players (12 in USA collegiate play), including the goalkeeper during usual play.
-The ball used is typically yellow, unless both teams agree to use a different colored ball.
-It is usually yellow because it makes it easier for people to see the ball in the air and in another player's stick.
-The duration of the game is 60 minutes, (50 under NFHS/US Lacrosse rules) with four quarters.
-Halftime is ten minutes unless both the coaches agree on less than ten minutes prior to the start of the game.
-Each team is allowed two 90-second team time-outs per game (two 2-minute timeouts in the USA).
-In the US, a time-out may be requested by the head coach or any player on the field after a goal is scored or any time the requestor's team is in clear possession of the ball.
-With the addition of free-movement to both US Lacrosse and NCAA rule sets, players are no longer required to drop their sticks in place during a timeout.
+The details that follow are the United States college rules.
+In the U.S., 12 players constitute a full team, including the goalkeeper during usual play.
+The ball used in women's lacrosse is yellow (men's lacrosse uses a white ball).
+The duration of the game is 60 minutes split into four 15-minute quarters, with a two-minute break following the first and third quarters.
+Halftime is ten minutes unless both the coaches agree prior to the start of the game on fewer minutes.
+Each team is allowed three 2 minute team timeouts.
+A time-out may be requested by the head coach or any player on the field.
+With the addition of free-movement to both U.S. Lacrosse and NCAA rule codes, players are no longer required to drop their sticks in place during a timeout.